A Statistical Model with Qualitative Input: Statistical models with qualitative input

+We also call the model with a complete ranking $\sR$ as the \emph{rank constrained model}.
+For the distribution of $\vX$, our study mainly concern the case where the correlation matrix possesses a uniform structure.

-\begin{definition} A normal random vector $X$ possesses a uniform correlation structure if the correlation coefficient between $X_i$ and $X_j$, for all $i,j\in\{1,\ldots,n\}$ and $i\neq j$, are equal to a constant $0\leq \rho \leq 1$.
-In addition, if $X_i$, for all $i=1,\ldots,n$, also has the standard normal (marginal) distribution, $N(0,1)$, we say that $X$ possesses a standard uniform correlation structure. \end{definition}
+\begin{definition} A normal random vector $\vX$ possesses a uniform correlation structure if the correlation coefficients between any pair of variables $X_i$ and $X_j$, for all $i,j\in\{1,\ldots,n\}$ and $i\neq j$, are all equal to a constant $0\leq \rho \leq 1$.
+In addition, if each variable $X_i$, for all $i=1,\ldots,n$, also has the standard normal (marginal) distribution, $N(0,1)$, we say that the vector $\vX$ possesses a standard uniform correlation structure. \end{definition}

-Observe that, if $X$ possesses a uniform correlation structure, it can be represented by a one-factor model as follows.
-Assume that $M,Z_i, i=1,\ldots,n$ are independent and identically distributed (iid) with distribution $N(0,1)$,
+Observe that, if $\vX$ possesses a uniform correlation structure, it can be represented by a one-factor model as follows.
+Assume that $M$ and $Z_i, i=1,\ldots,n$ are independent and identically distributed (iid) random variables with distribution $N(0,1)$,

 where $0\leq \rho\leq 1$.
 In this representation, the random variable $M$ is a common factor that generates dependence among $X_i$'s.
-The random vector $X$ that possesses a standard uniform correlation structure can be represented by the one-factor model in (\ref{eqn:onefactor}) with $\mu_i=0$ and $\sigma_i=1$, for all $i=1,\ldots,n$.
+The random vector $\vX$ that possesses a standard uniform correlation structure can be represented by the one-factor model in (\ref{eqn:onefactor}) with $\mu_i=0$ and $\sigma_i=1$, for all $i=1,\ldots,n$.
 In what follows, for a set of random variable $X_1, \ldots, X_n$, we write their order statistics as

-The following Theorem~\ref{thm:limqual} demonstrates that a ranking information has a potential to enhance the accuracy of a statistical estimate of a random vector in high dimension.
+The following Theorem~\ref{thm:limqual} demonstrates that a ranking information has a potential to enhance the accuracy of a statistical estimate of a random vector in high dimensions.
 It also set a limitation of the estimation accuracy based on the dependence among variables.

 \begin{lemma} Let $Z_1, \ldots, Z_n$ be iid $N(0,1)$.
 Let $Z_{(\lceil np \rceil)}$ denote the $\lceil np \rceil$ order statistic of $Z_1, \ldots, Z_n$.
 Let $\Phi$ denote the distribution function of $N(0,1)$ and $\Phi^{-1}$ denote its inverse function.
 We have, with probability one,